MarkNuar/Project_SE2/RASD/MD/3Rasd.md

     * [R2] The system must allow a municipality to create account for its employees and local officers
     * [R3] The system must allow only registered users, municipal employee and officers to login with their username and password
     * [R4] A users, municipal employee or local officer must be uniquely identified by his/her username
-    * [R20] When a ticket is issued through the TS, the system receives and store it
     * [R21] When retrieving statistics, a municipal employee or a local officer can access only to reports of violations that occurred in his/her municipality
     * [R22] The system must be able to calculate statistics from the reports of violations and issued tickets of the municipal employee or local officer’s municipality
 * [G6] The system must be able to cross the data retrieved from the municipality with its own, in order to identify unsafe areas and suggest possible interventions to the municipal employee